Skip to main content Skip to main navigation

 Read more

-Yarra Ranges Shire Council celebrates the launch of ngurrak barring on Thursday 23 April in Sherbrooke Forest, Kallista.
-The event honours the project’s strong partnership with Traditional Owners with a Call to Country by Wurundjeri woiwurrung woman, Chenile Chandler, and a Welcome to Country and Smoking Ceremony with Aunty Joy Murphy Wandin AO.
-Formalities will be followed by a performance by the Djirri Djirri Dancers, and artist talks.
+The launch event honoured the project’s strong partnership with Traditional Owners with a Call to Country by Wurundjeri woiwurrung woman, Chenile Chandler, and a Welcome to Country and Smoking Ceremony with Aunty Joy Murphy Wandin AO.
+Formalities were followed with a performance by the Djirri Djirri dancers and artist talks.

 The trail pays tribute to the extraordinary legacy of artists, activists, writers and creatives who have drawn inspiration from the Dandenong Ranges, a tradition that continues to thrive in the vibrant communities of “the Hills”.

 The extensive trail network is segmented into five curated themes: Country, Community, Resilience, Ways of Seeing and Activism.
-Each theme has its own Architectural Node – collaborative explorations that allow visitors to pause and reflectthrough an Indigenous lens – crafted by First Peoples design studiosDjinjama and COLA Studio.
+Each theme has its own Architectural Node – collaborative explorations that allow visitors to pause and reflect through an Indigenous lens – crafted by First Peoples design studios Djinjama and COLA Studio.

 The name ngurrak barring was gifted by Senior Wurundjeri Elder and Indigenous Advisory member Aunty Doreen Wandin-Garvey, acknowledging the Wurundjeri people’s enduring connection to goranwarrabil.
-Endorsed by Yarra Ranges Council and the Wurundjeri Woiwurrung Cultural Heritage Aboriginal Corporation in 2022, the project was formally known as RidgeWalk.
+Endorsed by Yarra Ranges Council and the Wurundjeri Woiwurrung Cultural Heritage Aboriginal Corporation in 2022.
+The project was formally known as RidgeWalk.

 ngurrak barring | RidgeWalk has been shaped through partnership between Yarra Ranges Council, State and Federal Government, Wurundjeri Woiwurrung Cultural Heritage Aboriginal Corporation, Parks Victoria, local residents, artists, businesses, schools and community organisations.